 Where: Champakulam, Alappuzha district, Kerala

-It is no doubt that the boat races of Kerala are a one of a kind sporting event.
+Undoubtedly, the boat races of Kerala are a one-of-a-kind sporting event.

-The Champakulam Boat Race is the oldest snake boat race of Kerala and the first boat race of the season.
-Colorful boats with fascinating designs attract both locals and travelers to witness this unique spectacle of speed, skill and endurance.
+The Champakulam Boat Race is the oldest snake boat race in Kerala and the first boat race of the season.
+Colorful boats with fascinating designs attract locals and travelers to witness this unique speed, skill, and endurance spectacle.

 2. International Mango Festival